kika/kika/README.md

   * [LinkedIn](https://www.linkedin.com/in/kikap/)

 ### Hobbies
+  * I program computers.
+I jokingly say "I don't have a life, my primary hobby is my job".
+As any good joke it's only a half joke.
+And not a good one.
   * I sail boats.
 I don't do it competitively (but my daugther does!) but leisurely.
 I like to moor the boat in a lonely place and watch sunsets and sunrises for a few days and then sail to next such place.
 I sailed